Updated May 3, 2023

 Your Favorite Places

-It is easy to choose a color scheme to reflect the places you love to go or your favorite place.
-How about many colors of the city?
-Then brick, steel, marble and rust may be your perfect color combination.
+It is easy to choose a color scheme to reflect the places you love to go to or your favorite place.
+How about the many colors of the city?
+Then brick, steel, marble, and rust may be your perfect color combination.
 Or what about that trip to Venice?
-Think about a favorite place or places.
+Think about a favorite place or place.
 You will be surprised to find your perfect color combination.

 Classic Color Combos